SecureDNA/ppa/README.md

 # PPA
 A PPA repository for SecureDNA packages.
-Currently supports Ubuntu amd64.
+Currently built Ubuntu amd64, and tested in 22.04 and later.

 SecureDNA is a free, non-profit screening platform designed to safeguard DNA synthesis everywhere.